theakman2/node-modules-webant/README.md

 When you `require` a module asynchronously, webant intelligently tries to include the module in a separate file so it isn't included in the initial javascript loaded on the page - perfect for large modules that are only infrequently needed.

-### Simple to use

-Webpack (v0.11) is a web bundling module with a lot of options and features.
-This makes the module very powerful, but also makes it difficult to learn.

-Webant intentionally tries to keep things simple - the only variables webant introduces into your javascript code are `require`, `module` and `exports`, and these should be used in just the same way as they're used in NodeJS modules.
-The only exception is that webant augments the `require` function to allow for asynchronous module loading.

 ### Well tested

-Webant is thoroughly tested with 170+ unit tests, most of which use a headless browser ([PhantomJS](http://phantomjs.org)) to ensure the module works in a browser environment as intended.
+Webant is thoroughly tested with 160+ unit tests, most of which use a headless browser ([PhantomJS](http://phantomjs.org)) to ensure the module works in a browser environment as intended.

 ## Dynamic requires